 11:30 am–Final Whistle

-HEROES: Titans Alumni Heroes provide supplemental instruction.
-These are former players, fathers and family men that played the world’s ultimate team sport at the highest level.
-They join us because they love teaching kids through football.
+HEROES: Titans NFL Alumni Heroes provide supplemental instruction.
+These are former players, fathers and family men that played NFL Football and love teaching kids through football.

 What You Need to Know